microsoft/onnxruntime/onnxruntime/test/perftest/README.md

 # ONNXRuntime Performance Test

 This tool provides the performance results using the ONNX Runtime with the specific execution provider to run the inference for a given model using the sample input test data.
-This tool can provide a reliable measurement for the inference latency usign ONNX Runtime on the HW platform.
+This tool can provide a reliable measurement for the inference latency usign ONNX Runtime on the device.
 The options to use with the tool are listed below:

 `onnxruntime_perf_test [options...] model_path result_file`

 Options:

-	-A: Disable memory arena
+	-A: Disable memory arena.

-	-M: Disable memory pattern
+	-M: Disable memory pattern.

 	-P: Use parallel executor instead of sequential executor.